Retrograde Ejaculation: What to Do If Sperm Is not Coming Out?

 Diagnosing retrograde ejaculation may also include a medical history review by an andrologist that involves questions about any underlying health conditions, medications being taken, and any previous surgeries or treatments that could affect ejaculation.
 The andrologist may also perform a physical examination of the testicles, penis, and anus.

 Suppose no sperm is found in the urine and bladder samples.
 In that case, the impaired sperm production can be due to factors such as past surgeries, damaged prostate, impairment of seminal vesicles, and pelvic radiotherapy.
-In these cases, other diagnostic tests such as ultrasound or cystoscopy are performed to assess the bladder and urinary tract.
+Other diagnostic tests, such as ultrasound or cystoscopy, are performed to assess the bladder and urinary tract.

 Pregnancy Despite Retrograde Ejaculation